pbobbitt/IT-Support-Lab-Series/part-2-active-directory/README.md

 ### Created an Organizational Unit Hierarchy
-* Built a structured Organizational Unit hierarchy to organize users and apply targeted policies.
+* Built a structured Organizational Unit hierarchy to organize users and apply targeted policies. with the following structure.
   * `Lab_Production`
     * `Lab_Users`
     * `Lab_Security`